scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 val res0: Int = 3
 ```

-Methods with alphanumeric names are not allowed to be used in an infix position by default.
+Methods with alphanumeric names are not allowed to be used in an infix position.
 Breaking this constraint will raise a deprecation warning:

 ```scala
 scala> case class Foo(x: Int) { def plus(other: Foo) = x + other.x }